The $p$-numerical semigroup of the triple of arithmetic progressions: Introduction

-For two variables, it is easy to find explict formulas of $g_p(a,b)$, $n_p(a,b)$ and $s_p(a,b)$ (see, e.g., \cite{bb20,bk11}).
-However, when there are three or more variables, it is sufficiently difficult to obtain the explicit formula of $g_p$ or $n_p$ even in a special case even when $p=0$, and it is even more difficult when $p>0$, and in the case of a special triplet even one example had not been found.
-However, very recently, in \cite{Ko22a} and \cite{Ko22b}, for $p\ge 0$ we finally succeeded in obtaining explicit formulas in the sequences of triangular numbers and repunits, respectively.
+When $p>0$, the situation become even more difficult.
+For two variables, it is still easy to find explicit formulas of $g_p(a,b)$, $n_p(a,b)$ and $s_p(a,b)$.
+However, for three or more variables, no explicit formula had been found.
+But, finally in 2022 we succeeded in obtaining closed formulas for some special cases, including the triplets of triangular numbers \cite{Ko22a}, repunits \cite{Ko22b}, Fibonacci \cite{KY} and Jacobsthal numbers \cite{KP}.

-In this paper, we give explicit formulas of $g_p(a,a+d,\dots,a+(k-1)d)$ with $\gcd(a,d)=1$, in particular, for three variables.
-When $p=0$, the Frobenius number of the sequence of arithmetic progressions is give in \cite{se77}.
-Let $a$ and $d$ be positive integers with $\gcd(a,d)=1$ and $a\ge 3$.
+We are interested in finding any explicit closed formula for $p\ge 0$.
+In this paper, we give explicit formulas for the triples forming arithmetic progressions $A=\{a,a+d,a+2 d\}$, where $a$ and $d$ are positive integers with $\gcd(a,d)=1$.
+The main result is given as follows (Theorem \ref{th:3varp}).
+For $0\le p\le\fl{a/2}$,